rfawcett160/OB-Xd-GREC/README.md

 # OB-Xd-GREC

-// Adding quick info for SSH check.
-Will remove after.

 # About
 OB-Xd-GREC is a fork of DiscoDSP's OB-Xd 2.10 Release.
 The ultimate goal of this repository/project is to preserve the 2.10 source code as it was prior to DiscoDSP's decision to close the source code for OB-Xd.
 Any binaries/plugins created by myself WILL NOT have any restrictions placed on the end user.
 Unlike other so called "FREE" synth plugins, this synth can be used freely for both non-commercial and commercial purposes.